fleetdm/fleet/handbook/digital-experience/README.md

 ### Inform managers about hours worked

-Every Friday at 2:00 PM CT, we collect hours worked for all hourly employees at Fleet, including core team members and consultants, regardless of their location.
+Every Friday, we collect hours worked for all hourly employees at Fleet, including core team members and consultants, regardless of their location.

 Here's how: